jamesboot/aligners/README.md

-# mafft
+# aligners

-Scripts for running multiple sequence alignment using mafft.
+Scripts for running any type of alignment